-File mounts require a little more description of the concepts provided by TYPO3 CMS.
+File mounts require a little more description of the concepts provided by TYPO3.
 All files are handled by an application layer called the "File Abstraction Layer" (FAL).
 You can find more information about the basic concepts of FAL.

 The FAL is comprised of the following components:

 Drivers are what makes it possible to access a given type of media storage.
 The Core provides a driver to access the local file system.
 Extensions exist that provide a driver for remote systems, like SFTP or platforms like Amazon S3.

 A file storage uses a driver to connect to a given storage system.
 It is defined by a path pointing into that storage system.
 There can be several storages using the same driver and pointing to different "directories".
 The storage configuration depends on the driver it uses.

 Thanks to the storage and its driver, the user is able to browse files from within the TYPO3 backend as if they were stored locally.

 As discussed before, a file mount is the element which is used to actually give access to users to some directories.
 A file mount is always related to a storage.

 New in version 11.3: Starting with TYPO3 v11.3 it is possible to create a new filemount via the context menu of the folder.

 To create a new filemount go to the module File > Filelist and create the folder for the mount if it didn't exist yet.
 Then open the context menu on that folder and choose New Filemount, then give the new filemount a name.
 The entry point is already set.